Understanding Document Management

 .

 Dependencies: Displays the details of the Dependent Documents.
+A Dependent Document refers to a document that is linked to a parent document.

 Revisions: Displays the revision numbers of the Documents and highlights the current revision.